lamhq/tech-notes/pages/devops/aws/networking/cloudfront/access-control.md

 ## Cloudfront signed cookies

 Application must authenticate user and then send three Set-Cookie headers to the viewer.
-The viewer stores the name-value pair and adds them to the request in a Cookie header when requesting access to content.
+Users thena use those cookies to request access to content.

 Use signed cookies in the following cases:
 - You want to provide access to multiple restricted files, for example, all of the files for a video in HLS format or all of the files in the subscribers' area of website.